Abelian Surfaces over totally real fields are Potentially Modular: The Taylor--Wiles/Calegari--Geraghty method

 To obtain irreducibility we now argue as in the proof of Lemma~\ref{lem: irreducibility and dimension of GL2 ordinary deformation ring}, by studying the singular locus of~$\Spec R^{B}[1/p]$.
 More precisely, we let~$\rho^{\univ}:G_{\Qp}\to\GSp_4(R^{B})$ be the universal lifting, and let~$H^2:=H^2(G_{\Qp},\ad^0_B\rho^{\univ})$, a finite $R^{B}$-module, which is compatible with specialization.
 Let~$U$ be the complement of the support of~$H^2$ in~$\Spec R^{B}[1/p]$.
 At any closed point $x\in U$ with corresponding representation~$\rho_x:G_{\Qp}\to\GSp_4(E_x)$, we have $H^2(G_{\Qp},\ad^0_B\rho_x)=0$, so it follows that~$U$ is formally smooth over~$E_x$ at~$x$ of relative dimension~$16$.
 In particular, $U$ is regular.

 The points in the complement of~$U$ are those for which $H^2(G_{\Qp},\ad^0_B\rho_x)\ne 0$.
 We claim that this has codimension at least~$2$.
-As in Lemma~\ref{lem: H2 for B}, we may explicitly describe this locus.
+We may explicitly describe this locus as follows (this description follows easily from the explicit description of~$\ad^0_B$ preceding Lemma~\ref{lem: H2 for B}).
 In case~(1), we may suppose without loss of generality (by twisting with a quadratic character if necessary) that~$\alphabar=1$, and then the points in the complement of~$U$ are those conjugate to representations of the form where~$\chi$ lifts~$\lambda_{\betabar}$.
-The locus of such points has dimension at most~$13$; indeed, the action of $\PGSp_4$ by conjugation contributes at most~$10$ to the dimension, and the choice of~$\chi$ and~$*$ at most~$3$ (there is a two-dimensional family of choices of~$\chi$, and if~$\chi$ is non-trivial then the choice of~$*$ gives one more dimension, while if~$\chi$ is trivial then it gives~$2$ dimensions).
+The locus of such points has dimension at most~$13$; indeed, the action of $\PGSp_4$ by conjugation contributes at most~$10$ to the dimension, and the choice of~$\chi$ and~$*$ at most~$3$ (there is a two-dimensional family of choices of~$\chi$, and if~$\chi^2$ is non-trivial then the choice of~$*$ gives one more dimension, while if~$\chi^2$ is trivial then it gives~$2$ dimensions).

 In case~(\ref{B:casetwoa}), we have in addition the points of the form where~$\chi'$ lifts~$\lambda_{\alphabar}=1$.
 The locus of such points again has dimension at most~$13$.

 In case~(\ref{B:casethree}), we have the points of the form where~$\chi$ lifts~$\lambda_{\alphabar}$.
 The locus of such points has dimension at most~$14$ (with~$2$ dimensions for the choice of~$\chi$, and then generically one dimension each for the choices of the extension class of~$\chi^{-1}$ by~$\chi$ and of~$\varepsilon^{-1}\chi^{-1}$ by~$\chi$, or two dimensions each if~$\chi^2=1$).